daviddecorso/BuyAndSell/README.md

 - /pricelist (page #)
   - Prints a list of buyable/sellable items and their prices.

+- /setprice (item|hand) buyprice sellprice
+  - Sets the buy and sell prices of the specified item to the specified price.

 - /setbuyprice (item|hand) price
   - Sets the price to buy the specified item to the specified price.